Learn when, why, and how to use Primer Checkout events to build robust payment flows

 The Android SDK handles card network detection and display automatically within the PrimerCardForm component.
 Card brand icons update in real-time as the user types.

 Card network detection is available via PrimerCardFormState.
-Observe the selectedNetwork and availableNetworks properties as the user types:
+The PrimerCardForm view injects a PrimerCardFormSession into each of its slots; observe the session’s published state and read selectedNetwork and availableNetworks as the user types:

 To show a loading indicator while BIN data is being fetched, listen for primer:bin-data-loading-change: